OSGConnect/TOREVIEW-tutorial-namd/README.md

 ## Overview

 [NAMD](http://www.ks.uiuc.edu/Research/namd/) is a widely used molecular dynamics simulation program.
 It lets users specify a molecule in some initial state and then observe its time evolution subject to forces.
-Essentially, it lets you go from a specifed molecular [structure](http://en.wikipedia.org/wiki/Superoxide_dismutase#mediaviewer/File:Superoxide_dismutase_2_PDB_1VAR.png) to a [simulation](https://www.youtube.com/watch?v=mk3cLd9PUPA&list=PL418E1C62DD9FC8BA&index=1) of its behavior in a particular environment.
-It has been used to study polio eradication, similations of graphene, and studies of biofuels.
+Essentially, it lets you go from a specific molecular [structure](http://en.wikipedia.org/wiki/Superoxide_dismutase#mediaviewer/File:Superoxide_dismutase_2_PDB_1VAR.png) to a [simulation](https://www.youtube.com/watch?v=mk3cLd9PUPA&list=PL418E1C62DD9FC8BA&index=1) of its behavior in a particular environment.
+It has been used to study polio eradication, simulations of graphene, and studies of biofuels.

 In this tutorial, we will learn how to run NAMD simulations on the OSG.
 We will perform the molecular dynamics simulation of Ubiquitin (pdb ID: 1UBQ) in implicit water.